praveenck/docs/content/service-idl.md

 Service IDL
 ===========

-The proposed new architecture consolidates all of an extension's business into a service layer.
-Presented here is an Interface Definition Language specification that describes the services exposed through the service layer.
-An IDL formally describes the functionality a service provides (methods, inputs and outputs of methods) without exposing the details of how that functionality is implemented.
+This Interface Definition Language specification describes the interfaces and methods that a service implementation will expose to an extension's templates, blocks, controllers and web services.

+The data structure used in the payloads is defined in an XSD.
+Metadata about a service call, such as version, required permissions, and locations of XSDs, are carried by PHP annotations.
+Data structure and metadata are also specified.

-Some advantages of using an IDL:
+Some advantages of using an IDL to define service implementations:

 -   Allows for well-defined and versioned interfaces that the services and visual components depend on.
 This makes it simpler to control compatibility